 Can you work while living with bipolar disorder?

-Reasonable accommodations — such as extra break allowances — can help you manage any symptoms that may otherwise affect your work productivity.
+Reasonable accommodations — such as extra break allowances and time off for health appointments — can help you manage any symptoms that may otherwise affect your work productivity.

-If you have bipolar disorder, the ADA aims to protect your civil rights and also aims to guarantee you have equal opportunities in:
+If you have bipolar disorder, the Disability Act aims to protect your civil rights and guarantee you have equal opportunities in:

 - purchasing goods and services

 - government programs and services participation

 You don’t have to file any forms to be protected by the ADA.

 If you meet their disability definition, you automatically have the benefit of all protections granted under ADA law.

 If you feel you’ve experienced discrimination because you live with bipolar disorder, you can file a complaint with the U.S. Department of Justice.